ostcar/openslides_pi/README.rst

 https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3

-2. Boot the raspberry pi.
+2. Boot the raspberry pi and connect it to you network.
 Findout it's IP-Address set it in the hosts file (last line).

 3. Prepare the raspberry pi with the following command: